-It's no wonder the iPod touch is a big hit: with its roomy touchscreen, ability to play movies, music, programs from the App Store, full-featured web experience, and great looks, it's a terrific device.
-But with prices starting at around US$200, it's not exactly cheap.
+It's no wonder the iPod touch is a big hit: with its roomy touchscreen, ability to play movies, music, amazing apps, full-featured web experience, and great looks, it's a terrific device.
+But with prices starting at around US$230, it's not exactly cheap.

-The same is true of other iPods: even though some of them, like the nano, cost just a bit over $100, other MP3 players are less expensive so saving money on an iPod is important.
+The same is true of other iPods: even though some of them, like the nano, cost around $150, other MP3 players are less expensive, so saving money on an iPod is important.

 So, if you want an iPod but are on a budget, you're probably looking for ways to score a cheap iPod touch.
 With such a popular set of products, Apple can mostly get the prices they want and getting a cheap iPod isn't easy.
 But here are a few tips that will help you score some savings when you buy an iPod.